On this dayMay 17, 1954

 When the case made it to the U.S. Supreme Court, NAACP lawyer Thurgood Marshall argued that segregated schools were harmful and saddled Black children with feelings of inferiority.
 Writing the majority opinion, Chief Justice Earl Warren endorsed this argument and declared that "in the field of public education the doctrine of 'separate but equal' has no place.
 Separate educational facilities are inherently unequal."

-These tactics worked: By 1960, only 98 of Arkansas’s 104,000 Black students attended desegregated schools; as did 34 of 302,000 in North Carolina; 169 of 146,000 in Tennessee; and 103 of 203,000 in Virginia.
+These tactics worked: By 1960, only 98 of Arkansas’s 104,000 Black students attended desegregated schools, as did 34 of 302,000 in North Carolina, 169 of 146,000 in Tennessee, and 103 of 203,000 in Virginia.
 In the five Deep South states, every single one of 1.4 million Black schoolchildren attended segregated schools until the fall of 1960.
-By the start of the 1964-65 school year, less than 3 percent of the South’s African American children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1 percent.
+By the start of the 1964-65 school year, less than 3% of the South’s African American children attended school with white students, and in Alabama, Arkansas, Georgia, Mississippi, and South Carolina that number remained substantially below 1%.

-The Brown decision signaled the start of a massive cultural shift in racial dynamics in the United States, and also launched an organized mass movement of opposition.
+The Brown decision signaled the start of a massive cultural shift in racial dynamics in the U.S., and also launched an organized mass movement of opposition.
 Most white Americans, especially in the South, supported segregation.
-Learn more about this shift from the Equal Justice Initiative's report, Segregation in America.
+To learn more about this shift, read EJI's report, Segregation in America.